The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Haze and clouds in the phase curve and eclipse data

 Altogether, the simplest scenario compatible with the transmission spectrum -- i.e. a gentle overall decrease of the opacity with wavelength -- also explains observed anomalies in the emission and phase curve data.
 A global haze/cloud, with grains large enough near the infrared photosphere to affect radiative transfer, moves the photosphere upwards, reduces the hot spot shift, and damps the differences between the depth of the contribution functions for the different Spitzer channels.
 It may also make the atmosphere more opaque at 3.6 \micron\ than at longer wavelengths.

 K12 explain the above features in a piecemeal fashion, invoking several additional ingredients, such as enhanced metallicity, non-equilibrium chemistry, absence of tidal synchronisation.
 All these explanations are plausible.
-Still, none of the clear-atmosphere models can explain the high day-night contrast at 3.6 \micron, which appears to be one of the most robust Spitzer observations.
+Still, none of the clear-atmosphere models can explain a high day-night contrast at 3.6 \micron.

-The introduction of ``dusty'' models was a leap forward in the study of brown dwarfs, and our results suggests that a similar effort may be useful for hot planets like HD~189733b.
+The introduction of ``dusty'' models was a leap forward in the study of brown dwarfs \citep[see e.g.][]{all01,kir05,sau08}, and our results suggests that a similar effort may be useful for hot planets like HD~189733b.